-Must have - residential development must follow the rules below Should have - residential should adhere to the rules below, unless there is a compelling reason not to Avoid - The design elements outlined below will not be supported Elevation Be in-keeping with existing elevations and not drastically change the roofline/street scene.
-Generally dwellings should be of 1 or 2 storeys Tall buildings of over 3 storeys Carefully designed buildings of 3 storeys may be acceptable in some parts of the parish, for example where there are other buildings of a similar height or as a carefully designed part of a new build estate Materials Use of high quality, appropriate materials that suit the local vernacular.
-Use of local materials - Pentewan Stone, Slate, Granite, algae resistant render, roughcast or other local, traditional stone finishes The use of red brick as a primary building material Over complicated material finishes Where a building is of a more contemporary design, or to enable external insulation of older properties, weatherboarding or wood cladding will also be supported Where older buildings are demolished and replaced, replacement buildings should reuse any local stone from the old building wherever possible Roofs Roofs should be pitched and slate or concrete tiled Where a more contemporary design is proposed, an alternative roofline and / or materials may be acceptable.
+Must have - residential development must follow the rules below Should have - residential should adhere to the rules below, unless there is a compelling reason not to Avoid - The c supported Elevation Be in-keeping with existing elevations and not drastically change the roofline/street scene.
+Generally dwellings should be of 1 or 2 storeys Tall buildings Carefully designed buildings of 3 storeys may be acceptable in some parts of the parish, for example where there are other buildings of a similar height or as a carefully designed part of a new build estate Materials Use of high quality, appropriate materials that suit the local vernacular.
+Use of local materials - Pentewan Stone, Slate, Granite, algae resistant render, roughcast or other local, traditional stone finishes The use of red Over complic Where a building is of a more contemporary design, or to enable external insulation of older properties, weatherboarding or wood cladding will also be supported Where older buildings are demolished and replaced, replacement buildings should reuse any local stone from the old building wherever possible Roofs Roofs should be pitched and slate or concrete tiled Where a more contemporary design is proposed, an alternative roofline and / or materials may be acceptable.
 Hip roofs are encouraged particularly where dwellings are located in an elevated position Dormer windows are common throughout the parish and are generally supported Designs should meet the requirements of Cornwall Council's Climate Emergency DPD Policy SEC1 and should not preclude the use of solar panels Features/ design High quality detailing regardless of the architectural approach.
 Building facades should avoid being flat and featureless - porches, bay windows etc are common throughout the parish and add interest.
-Significant alterations to individual fronts that will undermine the overall character of the street scene/ local context (e.g. removal of common features, large Features such as architraves, visible stone lintels and quoins are seen frequently throughout the parish and are encouraged in new development where appropriate. front extensions) Frontage/ boundaries Open and visible from the road with low boundary walls, grass and/or planting Cornish stone walls or solid walls constructed from local stone, with or without planting, are the preferred choice The use of wooden panel fencing at the front of properties Functional and well-designed waste and recycling storage New homes should have front gardens/green frontage and not open straight onto the street (with the exception of infill or replacement dwellings in the historic village cores where this may be appropriate) Front doors opening straight onto the street, except for infill or replacement dwellings in the historic village cores where this may be appropriate.
-Designed to encourage social interaction
+Significant all undermine the local context Features such as architraves, visible stone lintels and quoins are seen frequently throughout the parish and are encouraged in new development where appropriate. front extension Frontage/ boundaries Open and visible from the road with low boundary walls, grass and/or planting Cornish stone walls or solid walls constructed from local stone, with or without planting, are the preferred choice The use of wo properties Functional and well-designed waste and recycling storage New homes should have front gardens/green frontage and not open straight onto the street (with the exception of infill or replacement dwellings in the historic village cores where this may be appropriate) Front doors o infill or replac where this ma Designed to encourage social interaction e design elements outlined below will not be gs of over 3 storeys red brick as a primary building material licated material finishes alterations to individual fronts that will the overall character of the street scene/ xt (e.g. removal of common features, large isions)